epogrebnyak/runnable-python/docs/resources/student-checklist.md

 ## Functions

-What is it:
+What is it?

 - Functions are reusable blocks of code that may take inputs (also called arguments), perform computations and actions, and can return an output value or return nothing.

-Where is it:
+Where is it&

 - You define a function in one place of a program and run it later in one or more places.
 Running a function is also called 'invoking', or 'calling' a function.